The Widget Directories

 /Library/Widgets Folder

-The Apple supplied Widgets are stored in the /Library/Widgets folder.
-If you have installed third part software on you Mac, it may have also installed a Widget in this directory.
-For example , I have installed a program called "Personal Backup" and the installation program placed the Personal Backup Widget.wdgt in this folder.
-Navigate to this folder to see the Widgets.
+The Apple supplied Widgets are stored in the /Library/Widgets folder that is located under the Macintosh HD.
+If you have installed third party software on you Mac, it may have also installed a Widget in this directory.
+For example , I have installed a program called "Personal Backup" and the installation program placed the Personal Backup Widget in this folder.
+Navigate to the folder listed above to see the Widgets.

 By placing the Widget in this directory, other users on the system will be able to use the Widget in their Dashboard.